Hansmu/docker-tutorial/README.md

 `docker network inspect bridge` - shows us that a random container we created is connected to the bridge underneath the containers section.

-The host network listed is to connected directly to the host's physical connection.
+The "host" network, listed by the `docker network ls` command, is to connected directly to the host's physical connection.
 This can provide a performance boost at the cost of security.
 Also it may help overcome issues with specific software.

 The none network is an interface that isn't connected to anything.

 `docker network create udemy_network` - creates our own custom network.
 By default it uses the bridge driver as its driver.
-A network driver is a built-on or 3rd party extension that gives the virtual network features.
+A network driver is a built-in or 3rd party extension that gives the virtual network features.
 A new network has its subnet incremented by one.
 Generally the network has a /16 subnet.